The-Uncounted-Lab/county-excess-mortality-2020/readme.md

 ![](https://raw.githubusercontent.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality/master/output/QP_GLM.png)

 - Y<sub>it</sub> represents the number of all-cause deaths divided by the total population of county i in year t.
-- α<sub>i</sub> denotes a county-set-specific intercept term, which captured latent characteristics of each county-set that may be correlated with mortality.
-Importantly, this term picked up relevant information such as the distribution of age and health in each county-set.
+- α<sub>i</sub> denotes a county-set-specific intercept term, which captures latent characteristics of each county-set that may be correlated with mortality.
+Importantly, this term picks up relevant information such as the distribution of age and health in each county-set.
 - Y<sub>t−1</sub> one lag of the
 dependent variable to capture potential serial correlation in mortality.